 - The school reserves the right to cancel or alter a course.
 If we do so, we will offer an alternative course or a refund of all fees.
-If the student decides not to take the alternative course offered, Torquay International School will not be liable for any losses incurred by the student for cancelled travel arrangements.
+If the student decides not to take the alternative course offered, IH Torquay will not be liable for any losses incurred by the student for cancelled travel arrangements.

 - The school reserves the right to alter dates, fees and any particulars in the brochures without prior notice.

 - The Director of the school reserves the right at their discretion to refuse an enrolment for any student at any stage of the application process.
 The School shall be under no obligation whatsoever to give reasons for the decision of the Director.
 If an enrolment is refused, all payments received will be refunded.